Chassis Number: 421/200/193

 Engine Number: BS4 408

 The Frazer Nash Le Mans Replica is widely regarded as the archetypal Post War English Sports car: its lightweight construction, excellent power to weight ratio and its agile handling characteristics making one of the most driver friendly and usable competition sports car of all time.
 In period drivers of the calibre of Moss, Salvadori, Crook and Gerard all had amazing results time and time again at the wheel of Le Mans Reps.
 The cars competed in all the great races such as Le Mans, Mille Miglia, Targa Florio (where Cortese won the Class) and of course at Goodwood.
 They were clearly very effective but also hugely expensive and cost more than a contemporary Bentley.
-Only 29 were built and today they sit in the most elite collections and are raced by some of the sport’s most experienced participants.
+Only 29 were built and today they sit in the most elite collections and raced by some of the sport’s most experienced participants.
 It is rare for these cars to come on the open market and this is a significant example.

 Chassis 193 is the last Le Mans Replica produced and was built to a unique specification.
 The engine was set 5 inches further back in the frame than previous models.
 This gave the car great balance with 49.4% of its weight on the front wheels and 50.6% on the rear.
 The car was fitted with De Dion rear suspension and a wider cockpit than the standard Mk II.
 It had superior cooling with the Mille Miglia radiator and the larger Austin Healey wheel hubs.
 This was the last of the line and the ultimate development of its type.